aws-samples/eks-workshop/README.md

 tab with your preview site.
 As you save edits, this tab should refresh.

-When you're happy with your edits, commit, push, and open a pull request to the upstream repo's master branch.
+When you're happy with your edits, commit, push, and open a pull request to the upstream repo's main branch.
 Once merged, the preview site (linked above) will be refreshed.

 #### On a Mac:
 Install Hugo: